bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0003-node-installation/index.md

 ---
 title: How to install Node.js
-description: 'How you can install Node.js on your system: a package manager, the official website installer or nvm'
+description: "How you can install Node.js on your system: a package manager, the official website installer or nvm"
 ---

 Node.js can be installed in different ways.
 This post highlights the most common and convenient ones.